JSMD Straddle Strategy

 A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.

-Why this straddle structure on JSMD specifically: IV rank is unavailable in the current snapshot, so regime-based timing for JSMD is inferred from ATM IV at 22.80% alone, with a market-implied 1-standard-deviation move of approximately 6.54% (roughly $6.11 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated JSMD expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on JSMD should anchor to the underlying notional of $93.48 per share and to the trader's directional view on JSMD etf.
+Why this straddle structure on JSMD specifically: JSMD IV at 17.10% is on the cheap side of its 1-year range, which favors premium-buying structures like a JSMD straddle, with a market-implied 1-standard-deviation move of approximately 4.90% (roughly $4.79 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated JSMD expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on JSMD should anchor to the underlying notional of $97.74 per share and to the trader's directional view on JSMD etf.

 JSMD straddle setup

-The JSMD straddle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With JSMD near $93.48, the first option leg uses a $93.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed JSMD chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The JSMD straddle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With JSMD at $97.74 on that close, the first option leg uses a $98.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed JSMD chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 JSMD shares for the stock leg in covered calls and collars).

 JSMD straddle risk and reward